Calcium carbonate: the leftover material when shells, bones etc. breakdown.

-- Vertebrate: a major division of animals with a backbone made up of several different sections... more
+Vertebrate: the major division of animals that have a backbone (spinal column) which is made up of several different pieces... more

 Where in the world is Kazakhstan (Ka-zakh-ston)?
 This may be a puzzling question to some.
 However, the following summary of Kazakhstan will help put the pieces together!

 Kazakhstan is almost directly on the other side of the world from the United States.
 Although it seems very far away, the people, landscape and wildlife are both similar and very different from those here.
 But why is this area with its landscape and wildlife interesting to us?
 Because, just as we learn about the importance of conserving the rainforests and other natural areas, this area is also important.